AY2425S2-CS2103T-T13-1/tp/docs/DeveloperGuide.md

 1. Finding a client in the client list

     1. Test case: `find x` (where x is a complete part of client's name)<br>
-    Expected: Client list only show the contacts that contains the name.
-Number of clients listed message is shown in the status message.
+    Expected: Client list only shows the contacts that contains the name.
+Number of clients listed is shown in the status message.

     2. Test case: `find x y` (where x and y are complete part of different client's name)<br>
-    Expected: Client list only show the contacts that contains the name.
-Number of clients listed message is shown in the status message.
+    Expected: Client list only shows the contacts that contains the name.
+Number of clients listed is shown in the status message.

     3. Test case: `find z` (where z is not part of any client's name)<br>
     Expected: Client list is empty.
-No clients listed message is shown in the status message.
+'No clients listed' message is shown in the status message.

 ### Saving data